cecton/blog/content/posts/unwrapping-options-and-results-part1.md

 let     wrapped_value   : Option<u64>       = Some(value);
 ```

-In the case of option there are actually 2 variants: `Option::Some` and
+In the case of `Option`:
-`Option::None`.
-They are both in the "std prelude", this means you can just
+ -  There are 2 variants: `Option::Some` and `Option::None`.
+They are both in
-write `Some` or `None` instead.
+    the "std prelude", this means you can just write `Some` or `None` instead.
+ -  There is only one type argument: the type of the inner value. (`u64` in
+    this example).

 Only the variant `Some` is able to hold a value.
 The variant `None` means "no
 value".
 Because of that, you can actually use a wrapper type that will never